bloom-works/child-welfare-playbook-v2/meetings/october-30-2025.md

 ![Logo for the Doris Duke Foundation](/images/doris-duke.svg)

-This work was supported by the Doris Duke Foundation as part of the [OPT-In for Families Initiative](https://www.ddf-opt-in.org/).
+This work is supported by the Doris Duke Foundation as part of the [OPT-In for Families Initiative](https://www.ddf-opt-in.org/).